pulumi/docs/content/docs/intro/vs/cloud_template_transpilers.md

 AWS CDK and Troposphere support AWS only.
 Pulumi supports the entire capabilities of Azure, Google Cloud Platform, and cloud native technologies such as Kubernetes, _in addition_ to AWS.
-Projects like `cdktf` and `cdk8s` exist to bridge these gaps, but provide disjoint experiences across targets clouds.
+Projects like `cdktf` and `cdk8s` exist to bridge these gaps, but provide disjoint experiences across target clouds.
 There are several other points outlined below, but these are the top-level key differences.

 ## Summary of Major Differences